Institutional Learning Outcomes

 Develop Intercultural Competence

-- Students will develop the set of cognitive and linguistic skills that support effective and appropriate interaction in a variety of cultural contexts.
+- Students will develop a set of cognitive and linguistic skills that support effective and appropriate interaction in a variety of cultural contexts.